saulpierotti/markdown_notebook/SSB.md

 	* And the product of the multiplier and teh constraint must be 0
 $$\alpha^i [1-\zeta^i-y^i(<\vec{w},\vec{x}^i>+b)]=0 \ \forall i$$
 $$\mu^i(-\zeta^i) = 0 \ \forall i \implies \mu^i \zeta^i = 0 \ \forall i$$
-* From this I can derive the Dual Lagrangian that depends only on the Lagrange multipliers
+* From this I can derive the Dual Lagrangian
 * I impose that the partial derivative of the Lagrangian with respect to $\vec{w}$ and $b$ be 0
 $$\frac{\partial \mathcal{L}}{\partial \vec{w}}=0$$
 $$\frac{\partial \mathcal{L}}{\partial b}=0$$